Almost every system needs to keep audit logs – information on “who did what and when”. For example:

 - The audit-log has to be easily searchable and navigable – anyone with proper access (a high level manager, line manager or even external auditor) can easily see sequences of events that lead to a particular issue

 And when speaking of issues – data manipulation attacks, both from insiders and outside attackers, are a serious threat nowadays.
 Wired has put it in the top security threats prediction for 2016.
 Without taking additional measures, no business is safe from having their data manipulated for the benefit of other parties.
-And often without even detecting that until it’s too late (this is why NIST recommends using audit logs)
+And often without even detecting that until it’s too late (this is why NIST recommends as well as OWASP recommend using audit logs)

 Last, but not least, public sector entities, as well as regulated businesses, need to comply with a set of security regulations.
 Ticking the “compliance” box may not be that hard, but the liabilities for not protecting customers’/citizens’ data are still a serious risk to be taken into account.